Fire Damages French Cathedral, Arson Probe Launched - UrduPoint

 Cathedral rector Father Hubert Champenois said "everything was in order last night," and that "a very close inspection was made before it closed, like every other evening."
 Ferlay played down any comparison with the 1972 blaze or with Notre-Dame, which caught fire during repair work in April last year.

-Another religious building in Nantes -- the Basilica of St Donatian and St Rogatian -- was struck by a fire in 2015 that destroyed three-quarters of its roof.
+Another church in Nantes -- the Basilica of St Donatian and St Rogatian -- was struck by a fire in 2015 that destroyed three-quarters of its roof.

 "I would like to stress that following the 1972 fire, the roof was redone with concrete reinforcement," Ferlay said.

+Culture Minister Roselyne Bachelot called the destruction of Flandrin's painting of Saint Clair healing the blind "a painful loss".

-The cathedral's organ was first built in 1621 and had undergone five restorations since -- the latest one in 1971.
+The organ dated back to 1621 and had undergone five restorations since -- the latest one in 1971.

-During the 18th century revolutionary period the authorities had wanted to melt down its pipes for scrap, but the organist argued the instrument could instead be used for "revolutionary ceremonies", according to historian Paul Chopelin.
+During the 18th century revolutionary period, authorities had wanted to melt down its pipes for scrap, but the organist argued it could instead be used for "revolutionary ceremonies", according to historian Paul Chopelin.